benjaminchodroff/ConsensusLayerWithdrawalProtection/README.md

 	A. UncontestedVerified - Community collected list of all verifiable uncontested change withdrawal address final requests (no conflicting withdrawal credentials allowed from different GitHub users)
 	B. ContestedVerified - Community collected list of all contested verifiable change withdrawal address requests (will contain only verifiable but conflicting withdrawal credentials from different GitHub users)

 A claim will be considered contested if a claim arrives where the verifiable consensus layer signatures differ between two or more GitHub submissions, where neither party has proven ownership of the execution layer deposit address.
-If a contested but verified "Change Withdrawal Address Broadcast" request arrives to the GitHub community, all parties will be notified via GitHub, forced into the ContestedVerified list, and may try to convince the wider community be providing any off chain evidence supporting their claim to then include their claim in nodes.
+If a contested but verified "Change Withdrawal Address Broadcast" request arrives to the GitHub community, all parties will be notified via GitHub, forced into the ContestedVerified list, and may try to convince the wider community by providing any off chain evidence supporting their claim to then include their claim in nodes.
 All node operators are encouraged to load the UncontestedVerified signatures file as enabled, and optionally append only ContestedVerified signatures that they have been convinced are the rightful owner in a manner to further strengthen the community.

 The uncontested lists will be of the format: